mesosphere/dcos-docs-site/1.11/storage/persistent-volume/index.md

 # Examples

-## Run stateful PostgreSQL on Marathon
+## Stateful PostgreSQL on Marathon

-A model app definition for PostgreSQL on Marathon would look like this.
+A model app definition for PostgreSQL on Marathon would look like the following.
 Note that we set the PostgreSQL data folder to `pgdata`, which is relative to the Mesos sandbox (as contained in the `$MESOS_SANDBOX` variable).
 This enables us to set up a persistent volume with a `containerPath` of `pgdata`.
 This path is is not nested and relative to the sandbox as required:

 ```json
 {